microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/IMixedRealitySpatialAwarenessSystem.md

 | --- |
 | Material |

-Gets or sets the material to be used when rendering planar surface(s) identified as a raised horizontal platform.
+Gets or sets the material to be used when displaying planar surface(s) identified as a raised horizontal platform.

 ### [IMixedRealitySpatialAwarenessPlanarSurfaceDescription](./IMixedRealitySpatialAwarenessPlanarSurfaceDescription.md)[] GetSurfaces()